Frequently asked questions

 In the API, we currently offer content in English, Spanish, German, Portuguese, Romanian, isiZulu, Northern Sotho, Latvian, Malay, Indonesian...and many more, and we're adding more all the time.
 Take a look at our supported languages page for the most up-to-date list.

 If you’re looking for a dictionary dataset for a language which isn’t currently available via the API, we might still be able to help.
 We have over 35 language datasets, from Afrikaans to Vietnamese, available to license via Oxford Dictionaries Licensing.
-We are also building content in 100 of the world's languages, many of which are digitally under-represented, as part of our Oxford Global Languages initiative.

 Please take a look at our supported languages page.
 If your requested language isn't available through our API, it may be available through our licensing programme.
 If licensing is not the right option for you, please do let us know, as the more a language is requested, the more likely it is that we will be able to prioritize it for inclusion in the future.